cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 Fittingly, Cosmos is an ever-expanding ecosystem of tokens, wallets, tools, as well as interconnected apps and services, all built for the decentralized future.

-At the time of writing, almost **$100 billion in digital assets** are under management and secured by Cosmos.
+In 2021 almost **$100 billion in digital assets** are under management and secured by Cosmos.
 Digital assets on Cosmos include fungible and non-fungible tokens (NFT).
 You can issue in-application tokens to conduct settlements, bespoke issuance, handle inflation/deflation, and more.

 Among the fungible tokens secured by Cosmos are the [Binance Coin](https://www.binance.com/en/bnb), [Terra](https://www.terra.money/), and of course, [ATOM](https://cosmos.network/learn/faq/what-is-the-atom).
 Remember that because the tokens are defined on application-specific blockchains, their developers are free from the constraints of a hypothetical general-purpose blockchain.